Pregnancy Pilates Workouts for 1st, 2nd and 3rd Trimester

 How Often Should You Do Pilates when Pregnant?

-You can start by aiming to do two sessions a week of Pilates when pregnant with at least one day between sessions.
+You can start by aiming to do two sessions a week when pregnant with at least one day between sessions.

 If you are a beginner, start slowly and exercise at a lower intensity, building to moderate intensity.
 As you make progress you can increase to three session per week.